What You Need to Know About AAUW Public Policy in Florida

 Public Policy is concerned with issues that come up in our democracy which we support or oppose based on our mission.
 Advocacy is the first noun in our AAUW mission statement expressing how we advance equity for women and girls, and it is the life of public policy.
 Actions on public policy can take the form of legislative advocacy or public education.

-The guiding principles of our public policy come from the national Public Policy Program, which is developed during even-numbered years by the AAUW Public Policy Committee.
+The guiding principles of our public policy come from the national Public Policy Priorities, which is developed during even-numbered years by the AAUW Public Policy Committee.
 It is submitted to the membership for a vote under the one-member-one-vote electronic voting system in the spring of odd-numbered years.
 This member-approved program informs the work of the national staff.
 In Florida, we follow the AAUW recommendation that “States and branches should also use the Public Policy Program to inform their advocacy efforts on state and local issues.”
 Kate Nielson, AAUW’s State Public Policy Analyst, is a key resource person for work in the states.

 AAUW Tax Operating Structure